 Advanced Placement Environmental Science teacher Lance Powell is known for his own musical talents, and has at times even performed for his students.
 We were curious about what he listens to in his spare time and sat down to talk rock ‘n roll.

 Powell shared, “I like basically all music, but what I’m most in to is live music — especially live improvisational music that rocks!”

 This is the band that first got me to California.
-Like many in the area, I have seen several shows… and sometimes several shows in a row—like 10.
-How can you see the same band 10 times in a row?
+Like many in the area, I have seen several shows… and sometimes several shows in a row — ten.
+How can you see the same band ten times in a row?
 It’s because they embrace improvisational jamming.
 Every show is different which is such a different approach to basically every other mainstream musical act, where the set lists are exactly the same.
 Jerry Garcia, the lead guitar player, remains one of my favorite musicians of all time.
 Side note, Bob Weir, the rythym guitar player, actually went to MA… although he didn’t graduate.

 “Help on the Way/Slipknot/Franklin’s Tower” This Grateful Dead classic segue was one of my favorite ways they would start a set.